knative/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

     ```
     Where:

-    - `<namespace>` is the name of the namespace that you created in step 1 above.
+    - `<namespace>` is the name of the namespace that you created in step 1 earlier.
-    - `<sink>` is the name of the PodSpecable object that you used as a sink in step 5 above.
+    - `<sink>` is the name of the PodSpecable object that you used as a sink in step 5 earlier.

     Example log output: